batteries-included/batteries-included/static/src/content/doc/how-it-works.md

   authentication across services.
 These integration resources ensure secure and consistent authentication throughout the platform.

-These resources are generated from templates based on user configuration and platform defaults.
+Templates are used to generate these resources based on user configuration and platform defaults.
 The templates use a combination of static values and dynamic input to create resources that meet the specific needs of each installation.